 This expanded state of awareness is commonly referred to as universal consciousness by Hindu and Buddhist philosophers.
 Universal consciousness is the oceanic experience where distinction between the observer and the observed ceases to exist.
 In this state, the notion that we are skin-encapsulated egos separate from the world around is dissolved.

 Western born yoga teacher Georg Feuerstein observed that,

 The manifold universe is, in truth, a Single Reality.
 There is only one Great Being, which the sages call Brahman, in which all the countless forms of existence reside.
 That Great Being is utter Consciousness, and It is the very Essence, or Self (Atman) of all beings.

 Neil D. Theise, a medical scientist at the Beth Israel Medical Center of the Mount Sinai Health System, examines the two views about the nature of consciousness in his paper: One in which consciousness pervades the universe at all levels.
 The other in which consciousness only appears once the universe has reached a certain level of complexity.
 Theise concludes that at the quantum level, “every tiny thing overlaps with every other tiny thing.
 There’s no longer inside and outside.
 It’s actually a kind of self-aware universe.
 So according to this model, consciousness is pervasive throughout the universe.”

 In a metaphysical context, the term consciousness attains a whole different meaning that is all-inclusive, unmeasurable and purely experiential.
-Another commonly used term for this awareness is Supreme Consciousness.
-To comprehend this, we must expand our understanding of our ego-encapsulated self, freeing us to look at life with more than our logical minds and see it in the spiritual dimensions of deep meaning.
+To comprehend this, we must expand our understanding of our ego-encapsulated self, freeing us to look at life with more than our logical minds and see it in deeper spiritual dimension.